meyermarcel/annot/README.md

 # Annot

-Annotate a string line with arrows leading to a description.
+Annotate a string line leading to a description.

 ```
-The quick brown fox jumps over the lazy dog
+The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.
-      ↑     ↑                       ↑
+ ↑  └──┬───┘          └───┬───┘                 ↑
-      │     └─ adjective            └─ adjective
+ │     └─ adjective       │                     └─ comma
-      │
+ │                        │
-      └─ adjective
+ └─ article               └─ facts, information, and skills acquired
+                             through experience or education;
+                             the theoretical or practical understanding
+                             of a subject.
 ```

 ## Installation